zienas/pms-v/HOWTO-GOLIVE.md

 # How to Go Live: Connecting a Real AIS Data Feed

-This guide explains the architecture and provides practical examples for replacing the built-in AIS simulator with a live data feed from a real-world AIS hardware receiver.
+This guide explains the architecture and provides practical examples for replacing the built-in AIS simulator with a live data feed from a real-world AIS hardware receiver on either a **Linux** (e.g., Raspberry Pi, VPS) or **Windows** machine.

 ## 1. Architectural Overview: The Need for an Ingestion Service